First Day (TV series): Premise

 Hannah Bradford is a twelve year old transgender girl beginning her journey towards the end of primary school, and the beginning of high school.
 She must learn how to navigate her new environment, while also dealing with the social pressures of finding where she belongs while transitioning.
 As she begins high school, she presents herself as female in public for the first time.
-Hannah befriends Olivia, Jasmine and Natalie, who she doesn't immediately disclose her gender identity to.
+Hannah befriends Olivia, Jasmine and Natalie, whom she doesn't immediately disclose her gender identity to.
 However, she struggles with being bullied by Isabella, a classmate from her primary school, who threatens to reveal her secret, and taunts her with her previous name.
 Hannah lives with her mother, Amanda; and her father, Steve, who try to protect her from the harm of external situations, which sometimes leads to disagreement and conflict.
+When her trans identity spreads around the school, Olivia and Natalie support her but Jasmine ends their friendship.

-In the second series, Hannah returns to school for a new year and is inspired to run for class captain.
-She competes against Jasmine, who she ended her friendship with during the previous year.
+In the second series, Hannah returns to school for a new year and is inspired to run for class captain, competing against Jasmine.
 She is forced to deal with microaggressions and hate speech as she learns that people still label her as the "transgender kid".
 Hannah starts to feel lost and ostracised from her friends and peers; in searching for a place to fit in and belong, she begins a social club for LGBTQIA+ students.
 She also becomes concerned for her friend Josh, who is apprehensive about returning to school after he reveals his gender identity.
 Hannah also considers dating when she bonds with classmate Billy.